Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints

 For a graph $G$ and two vertices $u,v\in V(G)$, the operation of \emph{identification (or contraction) of $u$ and $v$} replaces $u$ and $v$ with a new vertex adjacent to $(N_G(u) \cup N_G(v)) \setminus \{u,v\}$.

 A graph $G$ is \emph{$2K_2$-free} if it does not contain $2K_2$ as an induced subgraph, that is, it does not contain two edges $e$ and $e'$ with distinct endpoints and has no other edge with one endpoint in $e$ and one endpoint in $e'$.
-A directed graph $G$ is $2K_2$-free iff its underlying undirected graph is $2K_2$-free.
+A directed graph $G$ is $2K_2$-free if and only if its underlying undirected graph is $2K_2$-free.
 An important property of $2K_2$-free graphs is that they are closed not only under vertex deletion, but also under vertex identification (cf. Lemma~6.1 of~\cite{ufl-arxiv}).

 \begin{lemma} For every positive integer $r$, the class of $rK_2$-free graphs is closed under vertex identification. \end{lemma}